- Major types of horse races

 - Jump racing

-Flat racing – the track is straight line or an oval shape and the one who crosses the finish line first wins.
+The track is a straight line or oval shape and the one who crosses the finish line first wins.
 The second type of racing is called National Hunt.
 These are more complex competitions and are divided into two main categories: hurdles and steeplechases.
 There is also a third category of National Hunt, which is a flat race with obstacles (Bumpers), it is mainly for young horses and is not very popular.

 What is the difference?